jonaskohl/T4R/README.md

 ---

+## Tested with the following games:

+- Currently only tested against *LEGO® City Undercover*

+I will test the program with more games in the near future.

+---

 ## Planned features

 - [ ] Extract file names from files as well (currently names the files after their offsets).